-In order to carry out these responsibilities, it is essential that all incidents are logged on Bromcom, and that Curriculum Leaders monitor reports generated daily.
+In order to carry out these responsibilities, it is essential that all incidents are logged on Bromcom, and that DOL or COL monitor reports generated daily.
 It is also essential that conversations about the behaviour of individual students as well as of groups take place.

-Where it is clear that a student's behavioural problems are not confined to one particular curriculum area, then the Curriculum Leader must liaise with the appropriate Head of Year to help him/her in putting together a range of strategies to deal with them.
+Where it is clear that a student's behavioural problems are not confined to one particular curriculum area, then the DOL or COL must liaise with the appropriate college to help him/her in putting together a range of strategies to deal with them.
 There should also be consultation with the Special Educational Needs Co-ordinator where appropriate to consider whether the needs of the student are being met in lessons.